kili-technology/kili-python-sdk/docs/sdk/tutorials/vertex_ai_automl_od.md

 We first call the Kili Python SDK `assets` function in order to retrieve assets.

 The `download_media` argument allows to download the media (images here) in the folder given in the `local_media_dir` argument.
-When doing so, the `content` field query will automatically be replaced by the local path of the downloaded asset.
+When doing so, the `content` field will automatically be replaced by the local path of the downloaded asset.

-For each asset, we query its `id`, `externalId`, and the `jsonResponse` of its latest label (the last one submitted on Kili).
+For each asset, we query its `id`, `externalId`, and the `jsonResponse` fields of its latest label (the last one submitted on Kili).
 For more information on the `assets` function or on other fields that you can query, you can have a look at the [function documentation](https://python-sdk-docs.kili-technology.com/2.147/sdk/asset/#kili.presentation.client.asset.AssetClientMethods.assets).

 ```python